Trick-or-Treating Frequently Asked Questions

 There are some parents with wee ones that start as early as 3:30 pm after school; however, most homes are not lit and people have not even returned from work.
 So if you want to go very early, plan with your friends in advance to take the kiddos.

 Homes that welcome trick-or-treaters have their outside lights on.
-Often, homes are decorated with festive decorations and jack-o-lanterns, letting you know that trick-or-treaters are welcome!
+Often, homes are decorated with festive ornaments and jack-o-lanterns, letting you know that trick-or-treaters are welcome!
 If you're unsure, it's always safe to just avoid knocking on the door - continue on and look for the next house with their lights on.

 Note: In New York State, there is a "Halloween: Zero Tolerance" law that requires paroled registered sex offenders to leave their lights off, not dress up, and not open their doors on Halloween.

 In Upstate NY, we see children of all ages trick-or-treating.
 Those handing out candy are more than likely to be happy handing out candy to teens who dress up.
-It's a little annoying handing candy to a teen in jeans and a sweatshirt.

 With cars whipping by in the dark, kids running back and forth across the neighborhood, and the fact that you have no idea who is outside, it's best to go out with your kids while they trick-or-treat.
 However, it really depends on your neighborhood and the age of your kids.
 Use your best judgment!